Aloe Vera: The Miracle Plant for Your Scalp

 • distilled water

-• 5 drops vitamin E oil (optional)
+• 5 drops of vitamin E oil (optional)

 • A metal spoon